Skip to content

 GOD GIVES JOY EVEN IN CHRONIC ILLNESS

 God promises to give me what I need.
 He is a good Father who will care for me.
 If I stay focused only on the physical brokenness that comes with chronic illness, I may get lost in the pursuit of good health.
-Inviting God to walk along with me can lead to a healing that produces joy, even if my circumstances never change.
+Inviting God to walk with me can lead to a healing that produces joy, even if my circumstances never change.

-John continued to drive this point home:
+John continues to drive this point home (John 15:10-11):

 If you keep my commands, you will remain in my love, just as I have kept my Father’s commands and remain in his love.
 I have told you this so that my joy may be in you and that your joy may be complete.
-(John 15:10-11)

-Even in the depths of my pain, while praying for healing, I need to trust God’s answer.
-Right now, He is saying Wait.
+Even in the depths of my pain (while praying for healing), I need to trust God’s answer.
+Right now, He is saying, “Wait.”

 BEAUTY LEARNED FROM A HOSPITAL STAY